frozax/bmfont/bin/readme.txt

 - Fixed application freeze when generating very large fonts.
 - The source code is now available under the zlib license.
 - Converted application to compile for Windows with Unicode to better support file and font names with international characters.
+- Updated libpng to 1.6.19.
+- Updated zlib to 1.2.8.
+- Updated libjpeg to 9a.

 1.13 - 2012/08/12
 - Added option to export fonts using fixed cell heights for easier post processing.